-The volatile keyword indicates that the data previously read from the input stream or file may not be available for re-reading.
+The volatile keyword in a plot command indicates that the data previously read from the input stream or file may not be available for re-reading.
 This tells the program to use refresh rather than replot commands whenever possible.
 See refresh (p.
-93).
+103).